-- Twenty two weeks, including two weeks before the birth. - It is obligatory to take 11 weeks, including 2 weeks prior to the week of the expected birth and the rest following childbirth.
+- 22 weeks, including 2 weeks before the birth.185 - It is obligatory to take 11 weeks, including 2 weeks prior to the week of the expected birth and the rest following childbirth.

-Payment and funding
+Payment, funding and taxation

-- Seventy-two per cent of earnings with no upper limit. - Payments are not taxed. - Payments are funded by the Social Insurance Services, with contributions by employers, employees (6.8 per cent of earnings from each) and the State (4.3 per cent).
+- 72 per cent of earnings with no upper limit. - Payments are not taxed. - Payments are funded by the Social Insurance Services, with contributions by employers and employees (6.8 per cent of earnings from each) and the State (4.3 per cent).